ihor-delta/delta/APPS.md

 ## @app.The Venus Project and Culture

 ## @app.Countries Relationships and Attitudes
-- an opportunity to find out the attitudes of mass of representatives to each other by the principle Country to Country not depending from which country request is sent
+- an opportunity to find out the attitudes of mass of representatives to each other by the principle country to country not depending from which country request is sent
+- an opportunity to find out the attitudes of mass of representatives to different things by the principle country to thing
+- powered by @CI

 ## @app.Fractal
 - looking for solutions of global situations through solving less global situations